azuline/rose/README.md

     C[Read Cache] -->|Renders| D[Virtual Filesystem]
 ```

-Rosé writes `.rose.{uuid}.toml` files into each album's directory as a way to
+Rosé writes `.rose.toml` files into each album's directory as a way to
 preserve state and keep release UUIDs consistent across cache rebuilds.

 Tracks are uniquely identified by the `(release_uuid, tracknumber, discnumber)`